A speedy and responsive site is directly correlated with higher levels of visitors and better user experience.

 A few major advantages of Automation Testing:

-- Same test script can be used for every execution by just making changes in test data (wherever required)
+- The same test script can be used for every execution by just making changes in test data (wherever required)

 - Execution time is much less compared to manual execution